Summary:

 Phase One: Movies that let you fall apart

 This is the stage where everything hurts.
 You’re not ready for pep talks.
 You’re not ready for empowerment.
-You’re barely ready to eat.
-What you need right now isn’t motivation — it’s permission.
+Not only that, but you’re barely ready to eat.
+What you need right now isn’t motivation—it's permission.

 These are the movies that let you collapse without apologizing for it.
 They don’t try to cheer you up.
 They don’t offer quick fixes.
-They simply sit with you in the dark and say:
+Furthermore, they simply sit with you in the dark and say,

 “Yes.
 This hurts.
 Let’s feel it.”